RACGP CPD Activity Standards

 Table 3.
 MBA CPD activity types explained

-Educational activities (knowledge and skills)
+Educational activities (EA)

 |

-Activities that expand general practice knowledge, skills and attitudes, related to a GP’s scope of practice.
-These activities will be very familiar to GPs and include learning opportunities like lectures, webinars, workshops, reading, podcasts and courses. |
+Activities that expand general practice knowledge, skills and attitudes related to a GP’s scope of practice.
+These activities will be very familiar to GPs and include learning opportunities such as lectures, webinars, workshops, reading, podcasts and courses. |

-Reviewing performance |
+| Reviewing performance (RP) |

 Activities that require reflection on feedback about a GP’s work.
 Feedback might be from patients, peers or even from themselves.
 In each of these situations, they’ll receive information about their performance that can either validate what they already do or identify areas for improvement.
 Meaningful reflection on this information is where the learning occurs and can result in improved capability in their scope of practice. |

-Measuring outcomes |
+| Measuring outcomes (MO) |

-Activities that use a GP’s work data to ensure quality results.
-When measuring outcomes, they’ll use data from their work to show they are aware of current evidence and best practice in a particular area.
-GPs can achieve this by conducting activities like research, audits or evaluations.
+Activities that use a GP’s work data to ensure high-quality results.
+When measuring outcomes, GPs will use data from their work to show they are aware of current evidence and best practice in a particular area.
+They can achieve this by conducting activities such as research, audits and evaluations.
 This type of learning can help GPs achieve high-quality performance in their scope of practice. |

-To explore a comprehensive list of activities and their activity type, visit www.racgp.org.au/education/professional-development/cpd/2023-triennium
+To explore a comprehensive list of activities and their activity type, visit www.medicalboard.gov.au/Professional-Performance-Framework/CPD/Professional-Development-Plans.aspx

 CPD program-level requirements